-And a wild thirst for slaughter drove him on
+But fury now And a wild thirst for slaughter drove him on Against the opposing foe.

 Having gained entrance into the Trojan fortress, Turnus ruthlessly attacks the enemy.
 Virgil describes him in these lines as both an instrument of death and as having a desire to kill that is a “thirst,” implying that killing will fulfill a physical need.
 Whatever the cause, Turnus cuts down many Trojans before escaping by jumping into the river.
 This scene warns the reader that at least one bloody battle lies in wait for Turnus and Aeneas.

 “It’s time now to desist From battle,” he exclaimed: “for I alone Must deal with Pallas; he is due to me Alone.
 Would that his father might be here To see us!”

 Turnus utters these words as he seeks out Pallas, revealing a deeper depth of cruelty than previously shown.
 As a practical matter, Turnus wants to take down Pallas, who has proven an effective leader in battles.
 On a personal level, however, Turnus’s words betray his descent into savagery as he wishes to torture Pallas’s father by making him a witness to his son’s murder.
 Again the theme war and its effects on men is highlighted.

 With that, he pressed the corpse With his left foot, and seized and tore away The heavy belt[.]